Kanna Fine Powder

 We'll only email you about this product — no marketing.

-Kanna Fine Powder (FS20) — Sceletium Tortuosum Ground for Sublingual Use
+Kanna Fine Powder (FS20) — Full-Spectrum Sceletium Tortuosum Extract for Sublingual Use

 Kanna fine powder is a finely milled preparation of Sceletium tortuosum that delivers rapid absorption through the mucous membranes under your tongue.
-This particular grind — labelled FS20 — sits between a standard crush and an extract: you get the full alkaloid profile of the raw plant in a texture fine enough to dissolve without chewing on gritty fibres.
+FS20 is the middle grade of our full-spectrum kanna extract series: concentrated rather than raw milled leaf, but extracted to keep the whole alkaloid profile intact instead of isolating a single compound, and milled fine enough to dissolve without chewing on gritty fibres.

-What Makes Kanna Fine Powder Different from Crushed Leaf or Extracts
+What Makes Kanna Fine Powder Different from Crushed Leaf or Single-Compound Concentrates

 The grind matters more than most people think.
 Coarsely chopped kanna leaf works fine for brewing tea, but a lot of the alkaloid content stays locked in the plant fibre and ends up in the bin with your teabag.
-Concentrated extracts (10x, 20x, 100x) swing the other way — potent, but harder to measure precisely and easy to overshoot.
-Fine powder sits right in the middle: small enough particle size for sublingual absorption, but still the whole plant rather than an isolated fraction.
+Single-compound concentrates swing the other way: potent, but you lose everything in the plant that is not the target alkaloid.
+A full-spectrum extract like FS20 aims at the middle.
+It is concentrated, so a small measured amount does the work of a much larger pile of leaf, but the extraction carries the whole mesembrine-type alkaloid group across rather than isolating one fraction.

 We've stocked kanna in every format over the past 25 years — crushed leaf, shredded, UC (ultra-cut), extracts, and this FS20 fine powder.
 The powder consistently gets the best feedback because it's the most versatile.
 You can hold it under your tongue, stir it into warm water, add it to juice, or cap it yourself if you prefer.
 The texture is smooth, almost flour-like, with a slightly bitter, herbaceous taste that's far less harsh than chewing raw leaf.